Deep learning for quality control of surface physiographic fields using satellite Earth observations: Abstract

 \section{Abstract}

 A purposely built deep learning algorithm for the Verification of Earth-System ParametERisation (VESPER) is used to assess recent upgrades of the global physiographic datasets underpinning the quality of the Integrated Forecasting System (IFS) of the European Centre for Medium-Range Weather Forecasts (ECMWF), which is used both in numerical weather prediction and climate reanalyses.
-A neural network regression model is trained to learn the mapping between the surface physiographic dataset plus the meteorology from ERA5, and the MODIS satellite skin temperature observations.
-Once trained, this tool is applied to rapidly assess the quality of upgrades of the land-surface scheme.
+A neural network regression model is trained to learn the mapping between the surface physiographic dataset plus the main meteorologic fields from ERA5, and the MODIS satellite skin temperature observations.
+Once trained, this tool is applied to rapidly assess the quality of upgrades of the physiographic fields used by land-surface scheme.
 Upgrades which improve the prediction accuracy of the machine learning tool indicate a reduction of the errors in the surface fields used as input to the surface parametrisation schemes.
 Conversely, incorrect specifications of the surface fields decrease the accuracy with which VESPER can make predictions.
 We apply VESPER to assess the accuracy of recent upgrades of the permanent lake and glaciers covers as well as planned upgrades to represent seasonally varying water bodies (i.e. ephemeral lakes).
-We show that for grid-cells where the lake fields have been updated, the prediction accuracy in the land surface temperature (i.e mean absolute error difference between updated and original physiographic datasets) improves by 0.37 K on average, whilst for the subset of points where the lakes have been exchanged for bare ground (or vice versa) the improvement is 0.83 K. We also show that updates to the glacier cover improve the prediction accuracy by 0.22 K. We highlight how neural networks such as VESPER can assist the research and development of surface parametrizations and their input physiography to better represent Earth’s surface coupled processes in weather and climate models.
+We show that for grid-cells where the lake fields have been updated, the prediction accuracy by VESPER in the land surface temperature (as quantified by the mean absolute error) improves by 0.37 K on average, whilst for the subset of points where the lakes have been completely removed and replaced with bare ground the improvement is 0.83 K. We also show that updates to the glacier cover improve the prediction accuracy by 0.22 K. We highlight how neural networks such as VESPER can assist the research and development of surface parametrizations and their input physiography to better represent Earth’s surface coupled processes in weather and climate models.